-The transferred assets were integral to the debtor's operations, therefore the debtor could have foreseen that it would need to cease its operations once the assets were transferred to the sister company (and that it would therefore be incapable of paying the debts it owed to our client); "The court... imposed prison sentences on the debtor's management."

-- 2. The sister company's listing on the stock market would not have had any material benefit to the debtor; - 3.
-The value of the transferred assets is over US\$40m but the payment made by the sister company to the debtor in connection with the transfer was only around US\$10m; and - 4.
-The debtor had not disclosed its yearly balance sheet to the public since the year that the assets were transferred to its sister company, indicating an attempt by the debtor to conceal suspect
+- The transferred assets were integral to the debtor's operations, therefore the debtor could have foreseen that it would need to cease its operations once the assets were transferred to the sister company (and that it would therefore be incapable of paying the debts it owed to our client); - 2.
+The sister company's listing on the stock market would not have had any material benefit to the debtor; - The value of the transferred assets is over US\$40m but the payment made by the sister company to the debtor in connection with the transfer was only around US\$10m; and - 4.
+The debtor had not disclosed its yearly balance sheet to the public since the year that the assets were transferred to its sister company, indicating an attempt by the debtor to conceal suspect activity.